Tuesday, 29 June 2010

 As her husband left for a meeting hours before she came to grips with jet lag, she awakens alone in her room.
 Flipping through a mind-numbing array of channels on her flat screen TV, she pauses to find a familiar face smiling back at her, Julia Roberts on In the Wild series.
 The cine-siren looks like she is having so much fun.
 Reaching for her Vertu phone, she presses the button that immediately connects her to Quintessentially, and to the friendly concierge service, she says, "I'd like to play with a baby chimpanzee this weekend."

-Before she knows it, a meeting between madam and simian is arranged for only $10,000.
+Before she knows it, a meeting between madam and simian is arranged for only HK$10,000.
 A fabulist tale to feed urban legend in a city devoid of wildlife?
 Hardly.
 Hong Kong is a land of endless opportunity to those who have copious amounts of credit and credibility.
 In a city that has more millionaires per square mile than Hollywood, New York or London, perfectly manicured fingers are forever punching in digits to get things signed, sealed and delivered to their doorstep.

 A knock on the door leads to the arrival of a home-delivered bottle of bubbly the size of a small child.
 She uncorks, lifts and pours bubbling gold into an Italian tiled Jacuzzi.
 Marilyn Monroe and Jayne Mansfield reportedly dipped their celebrated bodies every week in champagne ablutions, as did King Louis XIV of France.
-In Hong Kong, she finds herself in the finest bathwater, Veuve Clicquot's La Grande Dame, and before the sun rises again, $605,760 will have been poured away.
+In Hong Kong, she finds herself in the finest bathwater, Veuve Clicquot's La Grande Dame, and before the sun rises again, HK$605,760 will have been poured away.
 Courtesy of a call to Richemonde's direct sales department, several Balthazars were delivered for the VIP client.

 A bushel of Waratah petals, one of the rarest flowers in the world, litters a silver Tiffany & Co basin, for a mere $15,208.
 Found only Down Under, the rare flora was purchased via phone-auction at Sotheby's Australia by her personal assistant and they arrived only moments ago, plucked simply to delicately scent her bath.
-Gingerly, she slips out of her hand-painted (and hand-delivered) wooden Dior shoes, of which only 2,000 were made in 2002, and sold for just under $10,000.
+Gingerly, she slips out of her hand-painted (and hand-delivered) wooden Dior shoes, of which only 2,000 were made in 2002, and sold for just under HK$10,000.
 She sinks into the sparkling champagne.

 Her pedicured poodle Pooky trots by.
 Despite his long face, she feels her pup has been in a better mood since the seance she had for Pooky and his bitch, who died a month ago, after the dog-caretaker left her too long under the curling helmet.
 It totalled $4,000 but was money well spent on the reader from the New Age Shop.